jeog/TDAmeritradeAPI/README_GET.md

 There is a default 'cacert.pem' file in the base directory extracted from Firefox that you can use.
 (You can get updated versions from the [curl site](https://curl.haxx.se/docs/caextract.html).)
-The path of this file can be obtained at compile-time via the DEF_CERTIFICATE_BUNDLE_PATH definition.
+The path of this file can be found in the DEF_CERTIFICATE_BUNDLE_PATH string.

 **Using Getter Objects**